jeremyondrey/jeremyondrey.github.io/about.md

 permalink: /about/
 ---

-I am a

-- sound designer
-- producer
-- media artist
+I [make](https://soundcloud.com/lumsdnb) and mix music.
+I also build digital prototypes.

-I do a bunch of different (mostly audio related) things, if you like what you see in a project of mine and want something similar, feel free to get in touch at **jeremy@lums.io**
+If you like what you see in a project of mine and want something similar, feel free to get in touch at **jeremy@lums.io**

 [Check out my music collection.](https://bandcamp.com/lumsdnb)